Internal medicine

 What are Sexually Transmitted Infections (STIs/STDs)?

-Sexually Transmitted Infections (STIs) are a general term for diseases transmitted through sexual contact, and include a wide range of conditions such as chlamydia, gonorrhea, syphilis, HIV, herpes, genital warts, trichomoniasis, and hepatitis B/C.
+Sexually Transmitted Infections (STIs) are a general term for diseases transmitted through sexual contact, encompassing a wide range of conditions such as Chlamydia, Gonorrhea, Syphilis, HIV, Herpes, Genital Warts, Trichomoniasis, and Hepatitis B/C.

-Many of these infections often progress without noticeable symptoms, and by the time they are discovered, complications such as infertility, cardiovascular disease, or central nervous system disorders may have already occurred.
+Many STIs progress without noticeable symptoms, and by the time they are discovered, complications such as infertility, cardiovascular disease, or central nervous system damage may have already occurred.
 Early testing and treatment are crucial to prevent transmission to partners.

-Our clinic offers consultation, testing, and treatment for STIs for both men and women.
-We have established a system for appointments, reception, and examinations that protects your privacy, so you can visit us without anxiety.
+Our clinic provides consultations, testing, and treatment for STIs for both men and women.
+We have implemented a system for appointments, reception, and examinations that protects your privacy, allowing you to seek medical attention without anxiety.

 Features of Our Clinic

-• Insurance-covered testing and treatment (30% co-payment) for symptomatic individuals
+• Insurance-covered testing and treatment (30% co-pay) available for those with symptoms

 • Open to all, regardless of gender

-• Same-day testing available for urine, blood, and swab samples
+• Same-day testing for urine, blood, and swabs

 • Simultaneous testing and treatment for partners available

-• Comprehensive care from results explanation to prescription
+• Comprehensive service from results explanation to prescription

 Chlamydia Infection (Most Common)